Come near. Stop striving. The Master of the banquet has raised His glass to welcome you as His dear child.

 So often Christians view Christ as someone who’s far away and can’t be approached until they have their lives in order.
 In Arms Open Wide, author Sherri Gragg proves that Christ is a kinder, more tender, more loving Savior than many understand Him to be.

 Sherri writes in fictional narrative form while mixing biblical history with scripture, creating a setting that transforms readers back in time and places them right in Jesus’ presence.
-For thirty-five days readers walk with the Savior to witness miraculous healings and events, and give fresh insight into His power by thinking and feeling with people whose lives became instantly transformed by His love and grace.
+For thirty-four days readers walk with the Savior to witness miraculous healings and events, and give fresh insight into His power by thinking and feeling with people whose lives became instantly transformed by His love and grace.
 Readers journey with Jesus and His disciples in the most important time in history.

 Hearts will be stirred and lives will be changed as readers draw near and walk with the Savior as never before.